 General Considerations for Social Contact and Safety

 - We are revising the West Metro Release of Liability and Assumption of Risk Agreement and all players and spectators will be required to sign it before participating.
 Part of the form will be agreement to participate under the guidelines below, including any modifications made by the league throughout the season.

 - Everyone at the ballpark must wear a facemask at all times.
-We will have a small supply of masks available, but we expect that you will provide your own.
+An exception will be made for outfielders, once they are in the outfield.
+We will have a supply of masks available, but we expect that you will provide your own.

 - Hand sanitizer and cleaning products will be provided.
 Everyone will be expected to assist with pre- and post-game cleanup as needed.

 - There will be a “no-contact, no-handshake policy” at every level of the organization until further notice.
 This includes all physical contact and extends to customary game-related activities and post-game handshakes between members of opposing teams.
 Instead, without lining up for handshakes, everyone should verbally communicate “good game,” without shaking hands, high-fiving or fist-bumping.

 - Players and spectators will be expected to maintain social distancing (6 feet of distance) before, during and after the game, as much as possible.

 - There will be no league sanctioned gathering following the games.
 There will be no picnic lunches.
 Gatherings post-game will be at each individual’s discretion.